-- Use longer passwords: 12 characters minimum, 16 if at all possible.
+- Use longer passwords: 12 characters minimum and 16 if at all possible.

-- Use even longer passphrases where they’re supported, or where information is particularly sensitive.
-I use one for sensitive Truecrypt volumes, for example.
+- Use even longer passphrases where they’re supported or where information is particularly sensitive.

 - Use a different password for each different site login you have.
 That way, a password compromised on one service won’t give hackers access to everything else.

 Even the best eight-character passwords should no longer be considered secure.
-Twelve is “good enough for now”, but you really should consider moving to 16 for the long run.
+Twelve is “good enough for now”, but consider moving to 16 for the long run.

 Subscribe to Confident Computing!
 Less frustration and more confidence, solutions, answers, and tips in your inbox every week.

 1: If they can respond to an “I forgot my password” request with your actual, current password, then they have stored your password.
 This is bad.
 Best practice is to reset it to something new, either via a reset link or by emailing a new password to you exactly once, after which the service no longer has it.

 2: For the curious, I’m using an un-salted sha256 as the hashing function here.
 That’s technically better than the commonly-used md5 or sha1.

 3: OK, OK.
 Technically, the number is actually 221,919,451,578,090 + 3,579,345,993,194 + 57,731,386,986 + 931,151,402 + 15,018,570 + 242,234 + 3,844 + 62.
 Then we also add in the possibilities of seven-character passwords, six, five, four, and so on.
 I’m not doing the math.
 It’s around 225 trillion.